 But first things first—before you even begin exploring outside agencies, take time for an internal assessment and really discover what your needs are before you begin researching and reaching out to possible partners.

 Having an understanding of why, where, and how an agency will help you provides a solid foundation and road map for your conversations with outside organizations.

-1. Are you trying to fill a services gap?
+1. Are you planning to use an outside agency to fill a services gap?

-Teams start strong in-house, but often grow weary and the quality of work suffers, especially in organizations where roles are doubled up on individuals.
-For example, consider Mary Jo, who oversees all print marketing materials for her organization and is suddenly tasked with developing a digital marketing strategy, all on top of her existing responsibilities.
+Teams start strong in-house but often grow weary.
+Then the quality of work suffers, especially in organizations where roles are doubled up on individuals.
+For example, consider Mary Jo, who oversees all print marketing materials for her organization and is suddenly tasked with developing a digital marketing strategy—all on top of her existing responsibilities.
 That’s a lot to expect from Mary Jo!

 It might seem like a win for the organization—first-hand knowledge of your products and services, no real jump in expenses, etc.—but is it in the best interest of your organization to dedicate crucial services to an individual or department that can’t give it 100 percent of their attention or have the depth of knowledge to complete the project you’ve tasked them with?

 An outside agency will be dedicated to the tasks and services you hire them for and will be focused on providing results.
 After all, your success is what drives their success as an agency.

 2. Do you need help in a specific area of expertise?